-Change the brake fluid at the intervals recommended in the periodic maintenance table beginning on page 91.
+Change the brake fluid at the intervals recommended in the Periodic Maintenance Table beginning on page 85.
 Do not attempt to change the anti-lock brake system fluid.
 Please see your dealer for this service.
 Always add brake fluid from a new, unopened container.
 Always use the recommended fluid.
-See page 151.
+See page 146.

-1. Position the motorcycle on level ground in the fully upright position.
+- 1. Position the motorcycle on level ground in the fully upright position.
 Position the handlebars so that the fluid reservoir is level.
-Wipe the fluid container and the area around the reservoir cover with a clean cloth.

-2. If the fluid level is low, inspect brake pads as outlined on page 110.
-If pads are not worn beyond the service limit, inspect the brake system for leaks.
+Wipe the fluid container and the area around the reservoir cover with a clean cloth. - If the fluid level is low, inspect brake pads as outlined on page 109.
+If pads are not worn beyond the service limit, inspect the brake system for leaks. - To add fluid, remove the reservoir cover screws.
+Remove the cover and diaphragm.